Neptune Blog

 MLOps 101

-MLOps stands for Machine Learning Operations, and it’s the process of managing the ML project pipeline.
+MLOps stands for Machine Learning Operations, and it’s the process of managing an ML project pipeline.
 The role of MLOps is to connect different parts of an ML project as one structure that works in harmony with all its components and is intended to keep that functionality in the future.
-In order to achieve maximum robustness, MLOps applies some practices from DevOps, especially continuous integration and continuous delivery (CI/CD):
+To achieve maximum robustness, MLOps applies some practices from DevOps, especially continuous integration and continuous delivery (CI/CD):

-1. Continuous integration makes sure that the whole ML pipeline runs smoothly whenever a piece of code or data is updated.
-This is done through code and data versioning which allows the code to be shared and run across different teams.
-Re-running might include training and testing but it’s also a good practice to have and run code tests to ensure that the input and output data follow a certain format and everything works as expected.
+1. Continuous integration ensures that the entire ML pipeline runs smoothly whenever a piece of code or data is updated.
+This is done through code and data versioning which allows the code to be shared and re-run across different teams.
+Re-running might include training and testing, but it’s also a good practice to create and run code tests to ensure that the input and output data follow a certain format and that everything works as expected.

-1. Continuous delivery allows automatic deployment of the new ML model.
-With the CD process, it’s possible to deploy a new model in the existing environment using triggers, such as retrained model on a new set of data, new hyperparameters or a new model architecture.
+2. Continuous delivery allows automatic deployment of the new ML model.
+With the CD process, it’s possible to deploy a new model into the existing environment using triggers, such as a model being retrained on a new dataset, new hyperparameters, or a new model architecture.

-In ML projects, the code is not the only component that goes under version control management.
+In ML projects, the code is not the only component that needs to be managed.
 Input data, hyperparameters, metadata, logs, and models can change over time and thus need to be controlled and monitored.
-One more difference is that conventional software doesn’t degrade, while ML models do.
+Another difference is that traditional software doesn’t degrade, while ML models do.
 There is a possibility that once a model is deployed in production, it may start to produce errors and inaccurate results.
-This is because of the fact that the input data changes over time while the model remains the same, trained with old data.
+This is because the input data changes over time, while the model remains the same, trained on old data.

 Because of that, besides CI/CD, MLOps also includes: